Kansas struggles with details of legalizing sports betting

 The Kansas Lottery couldn't use any sound or visual effects simulating a slot machine, allow someone to play more than one game at a time or determine a winner in less than four minutes.
 The lottery estimates it could boost sales $3 million a year under the bill but by as much as $26 million if the provisions were less restrictive.

-Sen. Tom Holland, a Baldwin City Democrat, said the bill is a “sucker bet” for the state when it's likely to see more gambling addicts and other problems from expanded gambling.
+Sen. Tom Holland, a Democrat from northeast Kansas, said the bill is a “sucker bet” for the state when it's likely to see more gambling addicts and other problems from expanded gambling.

-“I'm not sure the benefits outweigh the societal costs,” Holland said during a break in the debate.
+“If Kansas is going to extend its gaming products, then that extension needs to be profitable for the state,” Holland said in explaining his no vote.

 Follow John Hanna on Twitter: https://twitter.com/apjdhanna